qurat-azim/contraceptive_methods_analysis/doc/report.md

 the attributes to encode `age` and `children` as numerical features;
 `spouse_occupation` as nominal feature; `religion`, `work`, `media_exposure` as binary features; and `education`, `spouse_education`, `living_standard` as ordinal features.
-We then use various Ml models with cross-validation to identify how good the model performs at classifying the class correctly.
+We then used various ML models with cross-validation to identify how good the model performs at classifying the class correctly.
 Since we do not have a preference for a certain class, or for minimizing false positives or negatives, we score our models using `f1` metric with weighted average over all classes.
-We would also like to mention here we expecte low classification sores are as this is a multiclass classification problem.
+We would also like to mention here we expect low classification sores as this is a multiclass classification problem.

-We first try Ridge classifier, and obtain unsatisfactory results on the training set as shown in following confusion matrix.
+We first tried Ridge classifier, and obtain unsatisfactory results on the training set as shown in following confusion matrix.

 <img src="../results/analysis_results/cm_ridge.png" alt="**Figure 7.** confusion matrix ridge" width="50%" style="display: block; margin: auto;" />

-Next, we use the logistic regression model to obtain feature importances for all the classes.
-We observe that `age` is the most important features for predicting no contraception while `education` and `children` contribute negatively towards predicting no contraception.
+Next, we used the logistic regression model to obtain feature importances for all the classes.
+We observed that `age` is the most important features for predicting no contraception while `education` and `children` contribute negatively towards predicting no contraception.
 `children` (positive contribution), `education` (positive contribution) and `religion` (negative contribution) are most important for long term contraceptive use.
 Religion becomes an important feature and makes sense because, according to our knowledge, Islam discourages permanent contraception.
-This provides a nice sanity check.
+This provides a nice sanity check for our analysis.
 For short term contraception, `age`, `children` and `media_exposure` are most important.

 <div
 style="border: 1px solid #ddd; padding: 0px; overflow-y: scroll; height:200px; overflow-x: scroll; width:100%; ">